IgorPetrovKrsk/sba_320_react_web_application_project/README.md

-React application that fetches photos from mars rovers and NASA's picture of the Day using NASA API Uses useState to specify search paramets.
-UseEffect to load and reload picture of the day on every rerender.
+React application that fetches photos from mars rovers and NASA's picture of the Day using NASA API<br/>
+Uses useState to specify search paramets.
+UseEffect to load and reload picture of the day on every rerender.<br/>
 Uses useReducer to store and manage favorite photos.
-UseContext to supply image with favorite button component with favorites and favorites dispatcher.
+UseContext to supply image with favorite button component with favorites and favorites dispatcher.<br/>
-Uses useLocation for highliting current page in navigation bar.
+Uses useLocation for highliting current page in navigation bar.<br/>

 Home page